Crianlarich railway station: Services

 Northbound, Crianlarich is where the combined trains for Oban and Mallaig divide, with each of the services leaving roughly five minutes apart.
 Southbound, when each train arrives from Oban or Mallaig, it joins with the other and they go down as one train from Crianlarich.

 On weekdays and Saturdays, there are a total of seven southbound ScotRail trains to Glasgow Queen Street.
 Northbound, there are three trains which divide, with portions to go to Oban and Mallaig, as well as three trains which only go to Oban.
 On Sundays, there are three services to Oban and two to Mallaig, and there are three trains to Glasgow Queen Street.
-On Summer Sundays, an extra train from Edinburgh to Oban and back runs, which does not go via Glasgow.
+On Summer Sundays, there is an extra train each way between Glasgow and Oban.

 The Caledonian Sleeper runs southbound to London Euston on Sunday and weekday nights, and northbound to Fort William on weekday and Saturday mornings.
 The Sleeper conveys seats to carry regular passengers as far as Edinburgh.